billhu0/billhu-hexo-blog/source/_posts/02_raspi_config.md

 ### Start VNC and SSH

-`sudo raspi-config`，and start vnc and ssh with the UI.
+Enter the terminal of raspi, `sudo raspi-config`，and start vnc and ssh with the UI interface.

+Alternatively, after you flashed the SD card with raspi os, create a file named `ssh` (no filename extension, just `ssh`) at the root of the directory, and SSH will be automatically enabled during the first system startup.

 *<!-- more -->*

+### 'Remote host identification changed' error

-When connecting to raspi with ssh, if the following error happens:
+When connecting to raspi (or any other ssh hosts) with ssh, if the following error happens:

 ![](02_raspi_config/ssh_host_changed.png)